 Organize by category.
 If you are selling kitchen wares, keep those items together all on one table.
 I think this helps shoppers who are looking for a specific type of item.
 If they want a measuring cup, and find it, they may also purchase a similar item next to it – such as measuring spoons.
 This comes down to basic presentation at your sale.

 Clearly label and price all items.
 As a shopper my biggest garage sale pet peeve is the sale where the seller says “Everything is negotiable,” and then I look down to see absolutely no prices on anything.
 Where do you even begin to negotiate?
 It’s too much work and I usually do not buy anything at that sale.
 If you are going through the effort to spend a Saturday manning a yard sale table – take the effort to price all items.
-I use garage sale stickers and I also create my own 8.5 x 11 printed signs for large items.
+I use garage sale stickers and I also create my own 8.5 x 11 printed signs on standard computer paper for large items.
 On the large signs I often describe the item in detail and if it’s a large item, say a TV, I will mention the original retail price.
 This lets people know what an amazing deal they are getting!

 Making payment easy.
 I only accept cash.
 Now I know some modern sellers are taking credit card at garage sales but I am not comfortable venturing into that territory yet.
 I personally have never used anything but cash at yard sales and have yet to have anyone ask me if I accept credit.
 I have been asked if I will take a check and I will not due to the risk of a check bouncing.
 It is also wise to be cautious about accepting large bills – and checking to see if they are counterfeit.
 I do not like messing with small change so I also do not price any items less than 25-cents.